scarletstudio/scarletstudio.github.io/_blog/guide-roles.md

 ## 3. Prepare to Apply

 Now you have a list of relevant roles!
-[Once your resume is ready](../guide/revising-resume), you can start applying.
+[Once your resume is ready](../guide/resume), you can start applying.

-**Suppoters and Referrals**: If you know a supporter, you should wait to apply to the role.
+**Supporters and Referrals**: If you know a supporter, you should wait to apply to the role.
 Ask if you can chat with them about the organization (or if they can introduce you to someone).
 If the supporter is an employee, they may be able to refer you to the role, which gives you a better chance of getting invited to an interview.
+Read more on this topic in our [networking guide](../guide/network).

 **Qualifications**: Any role you rated 3-5 for fit is a role you could apply to.
 It is good to apply to roles where you meet more of the requirements, but sometimes a role where you only meet one requirement could still be a good fit!
 Use your best judgement based on the role description or ask for advice.